top of page

 All three link cars must follow cage guidelines as stated in USRA modified rules.

-1. No composite body panels except for hood scoop and roof rock guard
+1. Composite body panels including hood scoop and roof rock guard are allowed.

 2. Body must remain the same width front to rear and must be within 1” parallel to the OEM frame.

 3. Nose piece may have maximum 2.5” side fins on aluminum, nose, no scoops, cooling holes are permitted.
 Nose piece must be no wider than 2” of the factory frame horns.
 Nose piece must remain inside the front bumper.
 May be aluminum or MD3 pn 020-410.

 4. Original roof line must be retained with a maximum 5” rake front to rear.

 5. No panels are allowed on either side of the engine compartment.